 What About the Spanish Political Row?

-This matters for La Linea residents because a contested ratification process in Spain could create uncertainty.
-The treaty starts provisionally on July 15 regardless of this debate.
+This matters for La Línea residents because a contested ratification process in Spain could create uncertainty.
+The treaty starts provisionally on 15 July regardless of this debate.
 But full permanent ratification depends on both EU and UK legislative processes completing, and the Spanish political argument is a background risk that could complicate the longer-term picture.

-What This Means for La Linea Economically
+What This Means for La Línea Economically

 What Stays the Same

-• La Linea remains in Spain and in the EU.
+- La Línea remains in Spain and in the EU.
 Spanish law applies.
-Schengen residency and movement rights are unchanged for La Linea residents.
+Schengen residency and movement rights are unchanged for La Línea residents.

-• Property ownership rules on both sides remain the same.
+- Property ownership rules on both sides remain the same.

-• Employment rights for frontier workers are governed by existing frameworks, though these may be updated over time as the treaty fully takes effect.
+- Employment rights for frontier workers are governed by existing frameworks, though these may be updated over time as the treaty fully takes effect.

 The Bottom Line